 On the surface, the Music Modernization Act (or MMA) is a bill that changes the way mechanical royalties are paid out to copyright owners, and how statutory boards and courts regulate collective licensing in the United States.
 It’s much more complicated at its core, however — a law that affects the lives of rights holders and streaming platforms for the foreseeable future via blanket mechanical licenses and a new collecting society called The Mechanical Licensing Collective (The MLC).

-We don’t expect our clients to take our word when we say Songtrust supports the MMA, instead we expect that by educating our community on who it affects, what it aims to change, and what the MMA means for the future, everyone will be better able to make their own decision on whether to support the legislation.
+We don’t expect Songtrust clients to take our word when we say we support the MMA.
+By educating our community on who it affects, what it aims to change, and what the MMA means for the music industry itself, we hope you can make your own decision on whether to support the legislation.

 Let’s Break It Down